 What is an Iteration, which interpretations exist and which duration and frequency make sense?

-A process with repetitive actions
+Iteration – a process with repetitive actions

 The term “iteration” comes from Latin and means “to repeat”.
 It describes a process of similar or even identical actions with the goal of realising a defined solution.
 Iteration is used as a term in mathematics, linguistics, computer science, product development and software development.
 In computer science, an iteration is either the repeated execution of instructions as a loop or the repeated access to data structures.